- Activity Level: high

 Their ears will need to be checked regularly to ensure they are clean and dry and their nails will need to be trimmed once or twice monthly.
 Brushing your dog’s teeth regularly is also important to prevent tooth decay and gum disease.

 Daily tooth brushing is ideal to prevent tartar buildup.
 Getting your puppy used to having their paws and ears handled and introducing them to having their teeth brushed early on will make grooming and care much easier as they grow.

 This is a moderate to high energy mixed dog breed that needs plenty of exercise, attention, and mental stimulation to remain happy and healthy.
 Walks a few times a day and active playtime every day should be sufficient.

 This pup requires an active lifestyle, so engaging in more rigorous activities like swimming, hiking, dog sports, or taking trips to the dog park are also a good idea.

 Ongoing training and ensuring your Mini Aussiedoodle always has a job to do will keep your pup happy and generally well-behaved.
 If left without a job or proper exercise, they will often find ways to entertain themselves, which can result in destructive behavior.

-Miniature Aussiedoodles usually stand between 14 and 19 inches at the shoulder and can weigh 15 to 35 pounds.
+Miniature Aussiedoodles usually stand 14-19 inches tall and weigh 15-35 pounds.
 With mixed breeds, looking at the size of the parents can give you a good idea of what to expect as your puppy grows.